 Shanti – This wonderfully friendly and welcoming cafe is a great option for either lunch or dinner with a menu that’s really flexible.
 Almost all the options on the menu are vegan and you can choose to add cheese or even fish or chicken.
 Dishes range from burritos to salads and stir-fried vegetables and the ingredients used are really local and fresh.

 Shambala– another lovely little veggie-friendly cafe, it serves a variety of both vegetarian and meat dishes.
-The food is delicious, heavy on the vegetables and the staff are happy to add or remove ingredients to your liking.
+The food is delicious, heavy on vegetables and the staff are happy to add or remove ingredients to your liking.
 We tried the veggie ceviche and it was great.

-WHAT TO DO IN BARICHARA
+THINGS TO DO IN BARICHARA COLOMBIA

 Barichara is a small town and there isn’t that much to do or see in terms of sights.
 1-2 days is a perfect amount of time to spend in this town, walking around and exploring its colonial history and marvellous views.